rmst/focus/README.md

 # Focus

-Focus is an extension for the Chrome browser to replace the front pages from Twitter, Facebook, Youtube, etc with a search page and put keyboard focus on the search input field.
+The goal of the Focus browser extension is to hide feeds, recommendations and other distractions while retaining as much functionality as possible to do focussed work.
+On most pages Focus will replace the front page with a search page.

 ### Supported Sites